Mental Health Services

 No one should have to face life’s challenges alone.

-Catholic Charities East Bay works with individuals, families and schools to respond to and heal from trauma, whether it is a result of interfamilial or community violence, abuse or systemic inequities that are the result of decades of underinvestment in communities of color.
+Catholic Charities East Bay works with families, young people, and schools to respond to and heal from trauma, whether it is a result of interfamilial or community violence, abuse or systemic inequities that are the result of decades of underinvestment in communities of color.

 Our trained practitioners and clinicians offer trauma-informed, clinical case management to help young people recognize their trauma, heal in a compassionate and supportive setting, and develop healthy and supportive relationships that will benefit them for years to come.
 Additionally, the program also assists schools in implementing restorative practices to de-escalate tensions, improve student engagement and create a vibrant and safe school environment for students and teachers alike.

 For more information about the program in Oakland, contact Michelle LaPlace-Watts at mwatts@cceb.org.
-For information about Experience Hope in Richmond schools, contact Aswad Aarif at aaarif@cceb.org
+For information about the program in Richmond, contact Aswad Aarif at aaarif@cceb.org

 The Family Preservation program works to strengthen families, advocate for victims of domestic violence and help children stay safely in their home.
 We partner with Contra Costa County’s Children & Family Services and currently only offer services to residents of Central Contra Costa who are referred to us by the county.
 In-home services include clinical case management, domestic violence specialists and mental health counseling.
 Click the link above to learn more.